benjaminion/upgrading-ethereum-book/src/book.md

 ### Version information

-This edition of Upgrading Ethereum is based on the Altair version of the beacon chain specification, and corresponds to [Release v1.1.1](https://github.com/ethereum/consensus-specs/releases/tag/v1.1.1) of the specifications, made on the 4th of October 2021.
+This edition of Upgrading Ethereum is based on the Altair version of the beacon chain specification, and corresponds to [Release v1.1.1](https://github.com/ethereum/consensus-specs/releases/tag/v1.1.1), made on the 4th of October 2021.

 At the time of writing, there is no single specification document for Altair.
 Instead, there is the [Phase&nbsp;0 specification](https://github.com/ethereum/consensus-specs/blob/v1.1.1/specs/phase0/beacon-chain.md) and an additional [Altair document](https://github.com/ethereum/consensus-specs/blob/v1.1.1/specs/altair/beacon-chain.md) describing the differences (a kind of text-based diff).